 But why do we need more capacity?

-When you look around you, the streets are getting busier and more and more people are using laptops on their commute to work, messaging their friends and switch on the heating in their homes before they return to work.
-For phones alone, 600TB of date is transmitted per month.
-Imagine the amount of data that is transmitted by all devices and applications using radio waves.
+When you look around, the streets are getting busier and more and more people are using laptops on their commute to work, messaging friends and switching on the heating in their homes before they return from work.
+For phones alone, 600TB of data is transmitted per month.
+Imagine the amount of data transmitted not just by phones, but by all devices and applications using radio waves to communicate.

 Now imagine that it is not possible to send any of this information: The world would come to a standstill – this is called the spectrum crunch.

-If data transmission grinds to a halt, doctors may be unable to access critical patient records in the NHS, trains could lose real-time safety signals and payment systems may fail on the spot, causing widespread disruption to essential services.
+If data transmission grinds to a halt, nurses and doctors in the NHS may be unable to access critical patient records, trains could lose real-time safety signals, and payment systems may fail on the spot, causing widespread disruption to essential services.

 This underscores the urgent need for new communications solutions.
 LiFi can leverage the vast unused spectrum of visible light to alleviate this growing pressure on traditional wireless networks.